iW90/iW90/README.md

 </div>

 Hey there!
-I'm Ingrid, a human coder who embarked on her programming journey back in January 2022.
-I initially dipped my toes into the vast world of Web Development, but along the way, I discovered a deep affection for the C and C# languages, which are currently my main study focus.
-In addition to my coding adventures, I've taken up a Bachelor's degree in Computer Engineering.
-Oh, and I'm also a cadet at 42SP, because why not take on another exciting challenge?
-Looking ahead, I've got big plans!
-I'm determined to dive into software architecture, and who knows what else the future holds.
-The coding universe is my oyster! 🚀
+I'm Ingrid, a _human coder_ who embarked on my programming journey back in January 2022.
+I initially dived into the world of Web Development, but along the way, I discovered a strong interest in C and C#, which are now my main focus of study.
+In addition to my coding adventures, I'm pursuing a Bachelor's in Information Technology (IT), which has been a great way to deepen my knowledge.
+And to keep things interesting, I'm also a cadet at 42SP, because I love embracing new challenges! 😄 I currently work with Python, cloud, and I often use Terraform to manage the infrastructure for cloud components.
+I'm always looking for ways to expand my skills, and I can’t wait to see where this journey takes me. 🚀

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ingridwagner/)
 [![Dev.to](https://img.shields.io/badge/dev.to-592693?style=for-the-badge&logo=devdotto&logoColor=white)](https://dev.to/iw90)